jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 ## Leaky Abstraction
 _Ports/Interfaces/Contracts_ will convey intent, but they should avoid External Framework/Dependency details.
 We must be careful not to let External Framework/Dependency details leak through the Adapters.
 For example, if a database operation fails, it may return an error code that’s specific to the database vendor.
 That specific error should not be leaked by the Adapter up through interface.
 If a detail like this is passed up in the Business Logic/Use Case/Interactor, then that’s known as a [Leaky Abstraction](https://en.wikipedia.org/wiki/Leaky_abstraction).
 All abstractions leak to some degree, but we want to keep it to a minimum.

 The Adapter can indicate through the interface that there was an error and possibly even the nature of the error, if the error makes sense within the context of the interface contract.
-For example, the interface contract’s intent could be persistence without an indication of the form of persistence.
-If the database fails to save a record, then Adapter could translate the database specific error into an interface error along the lines of: UnableToPersistException.
+For example, the interface contract’s intent could be persistence without an indication of the persistence vendor or mechanism.
+If the database fails to save a record, then the Adapter could translate the database specific error into an interface error along the lines of: UnableToPersistException.
 The specific database error should be logged, since we still want to retain that information for diagnosis.

 Likewise, if the Adapter delegates to an RESTful internet call, then it should not leak HTTP status codes back up through the _Port/Interface/Contract_ that they implement.
 However, they can convey a status indicating some form of status that's independent of HTTP status codes.